himalczyk/simple-web-server/README.md

 Learning http web in Golang :)

 So far worked on:
+- http server
-- CRUD operations and http Handlers
+- CRUD operations with httpHandlers and more
 - templating
 - auth (Work In Progress)